Skip to main content

 In April 2018, Lieberman said: “You have to understand, there are no innocent people in the Gaza Strip.
 Everyone has a connection to Hamas.
 Everyone receives a salary from Hamas.

 This is racism; generalizing a group of people.
-He is calling my Palestinians friends family, who are Canadians, guilty.
+He’s calling some Canadian citizens guilty.

 United Arab List (Ra’am) (5/120)